How Do I Practice Peaceful Parenting: 10 Things You Need To Know

 In other words, you choose to be at peace with yourself and with others – especially your children.

-To succeed at this, you need to practice self-awareness.
+To succeed at this, you need to cultivate self-awareness.

-This Aha Parenting mindfulness requires you to study yourself and find out exactly what triggers your negative emotions.
+This kind of mindfulness requires you to study yourself and find out exactly what triggers your negative emotions.
 And why.

 What exactly do you feel when your 2-year old says no?
 Some parents feel enraged and some don’t.
 What do you feel and do you know why you feel that way?

-Whenever you are upset (or angry or helpless or any other negative emotion), you need to stop, take a step back from your rioting emotions and breathe as deeply as you can for as long as you can before speaking or taking action.
+Whenever you’re upset (or angry or helpless or experience any other negative emotion), you need to stop, take a step back from your rioting emotions and breathe as deeply as you can for as long as you can before speaking or taking action.

 Notice the feelings in your body.